Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

         uint32 effectTimestamp,
     );

-    event MagnitudeDeallocationQueued(
+    event MagnitudeDeallocated(
         address operator,
         IStrategy strategy,
         OperatorSet operatorSet,
         uint64 magnitudeToDeallocate,
-        uint32 effectTimestamp,
+        uint32 completeableTimestamp,
     );

-    event MagnitudeDeallocationCompleted(
-        address operator,
-        IStrategy strategy,
-        OperatorSet operatorSet,
-        uint64 magnitudeCompletedDeallocation
-    );

     /// EXTERNAL - STATE MODIFYING

     /**
-     * @notice Queues a set of magnitude adjustments to increase the slashable stake of an operator set for the given operator for the given strategy.
+     * @notice Modifies the proportions of slashable stake allocated to a list of operatorSets for a set of strategies
-     * Nonslashable magnitude for each strategy will decrement by the sum of all
-     * allocations for that strategy and the allocations will take effect 21 days from calling.
-     *
-     * @param operator address to increase allocations for
+     * @param operator address to modify allocations for
      * @param allocations array of magnitude adjustments for multiple strategies and corresponding operator sets
-     * @param operatorSignature signature of the operator if msg.sender is not the operator */ function allocate( address operator,
+     * @param operatorSignature signature of the operator if msg.sender is not the operator
+     * @dev updates freeMagnitude for the updated strategies
+     * @dev must be called by the operator
+     */
+    function modifyAllocations(
+        address operator,
-        MagnitudeAdjustment[] calldata allocations,
+        MagnitudeAllocation[] calldata allocations,
         SignatureWithSaltAndExpiry calldata operatorSignature
     ) external;

     /**
-     * @notice Queues a set of magnitude adjustments to decrease the slashable stake of an operator set for the given operator for the given strategy.
-     * The deallocations will take effect 21 days from calling.
-In order for the operator to have their nonslashable magnitude increased,
-     * they must call the contract again to complete the deallocation.
-Stake deallocations are still subject to slashing until 21 days have passed since queuing.
-     *
+     * @notice For all pending deallocations that have become completable, their pending free magnitude can be
+     * added back to the free magnitude of the (operator, strategy) amount.
+This function takes a list of strategies
+     * and adds all completable deallocations for each strategy, updating the freeMagnitudes of the operator *
-     * @param operator address to decrease allocations for
+     * @param operator address to complete deallocations for
-     * @param deallocations array of magnitude adjustments for multiple strategies and corresponding operator sets
+     * @param strategies a list of strategies to complete deallocations for *
-     * @param operatorSignature signature of the operator if msg.sender is not the operator */ function queueDeallocation( address operator,
+     * @dev can be called permissionlessly by anyone */ function updateFreeMagnitude( address operator,
-        MagnitudeAdjustment[] calldata deallocations,
+        IStrategy[] calldata strategies,
-        SignatureWithSaltAndExpiry calldata operatorSignature
+        uint8[] calldata numToComplete
     ) external;

     /**
-     * @notice Complete queued deallocations of slashable stake for an operator.
-     * Increments the nonslashable magnitude of the operator by the sum of all deallocation amounts for each strategy.
-     * If the operator was slashed, this will be a smaller amount than during queuing.
-     *
-     * @param operator address to complete deallocations for
+     * @notice Called by operators to set their allocation delay.
+Can only be set one time.
-     * @param operatorSets the sets of operator sets to complete deallocations for
+     * @param delay the allocation delay in seconds
-     * @param strategies a 2d list of strategies to complete deallocations for, one list for each operatorSet
-     * @param operatorSignature signature of the operator if msg.sender is not the operator *
-     * @dev can be called permissionlessly by anyone */ function completeDeallocations( address operator,
+     * @dev this is expected to be updatable in a future release */ function initializeAllocationDelay(uint32 delay) external;
-        OperatorSet[] calldata operatorSets,
-        IStrategy[][] calldata strategies,
-        SignatureWithSaltAndExpiry calldata operatorSignature
-    ) external;

     /// VIEW